lndgalante/reads/readme.markdown

 # Reads

-> :books: A list of tech books I own and would like to have
+> :books: A list of recommended books, style guides and conferences

 ## Ratings